Below are the three basic categories of submissions for formal peer-review in BAMS:

 Comments and Replies making technical points about papers published in BAMS.
 The Comment should be less than 1,500 words and the author of the originating article is offered an opportunity to write a Reply.
 Generally, comments should be submitted within two (2) years of the publication date of the original paper, although the Editor can waive this time limit based on extenuating circumstances.
 Nontechnical comments are often published as Letters to the Editor.

 Below are the three most common submission type accepted by the journals followed by additional submission types specific to some journals.

 Reviews – Reviews of books, workshops, and gray literature are solicited by the editors.
-The editors also welcome proposals for reviews.